apostoiis/agis.io/_posts/2013-10-12-dabbling-in-erlang-a-minimal-introduction.markdown

 ## List comprehensions
 It's a very common operation to `map` and `filter` lists.
 In other words to apply a function to every element of a list and select those elements of a list that have a particular property. *List comprehensions* provides us with a notation to achieve this result in a powerful yet compact way.

-The syntax of a list comprehension might be a little confusing at start: `[Expression || Generators, Guards, Generators, ...]`, where generators are `Pattern <- List` pairs, guards are..well, guards and expressions are specifiers of what the result will look like.
+The syntax of a list comprehension might be a little confusing at start and requires some [practice](http://trigonakis.com/blog/2011/04/22/introduction-to-erlang-list-comprehension/) to get used to.

 Let's say we want to pick all the even numbers in a list and multiply them by two.
 List comprehensions to the rescue: